Elehuris Montero Preview, Player Props: Rockies vs. White Sox

-On Saturday, Elehuris Montero (.424 slugging percentage in past 10 games, including two home runs) and the Colorado Rockies face the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
-First pitch is at 8:10 PM ET.
+On Sunday, Elehuris Montero (.559 slugging percentage in past 10 games, including two home runs) and the Colorado Rockies face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 3:10 PM ET.

-He reached base in his only plate appearance in his previous appearance against the White Sox.
+He collected four RBI (going 3-for-5 with a double and a triple) in his last game against the White Sox.

 Elehuris Montero Game Info & Props vs. the White Sox